Wireless-Information-Networking/CEC_UAB/SMARTLEM/broker/README.md

 # MQTT Admin Panel

 This project is an Electron-based application designed to manage and monitor an MQTT broker.
 It provides a user-friendly interface for administrators to control the broker, manage connected clients, and view system information.
+It also sends information to Sirienergy.

 ## Features